dianlight/efr32-rcp-uart-802154/README.md

  - Baudrate: 115200
  - Hardware flow control: no
- - Automatically flash firmware: no
+ - Automatically flash Firmware: no